evildmp/diataxis-documentation-framework/needs.rst

 --------

-Diátaxis aims to solve this problem by providing a scheme that prescribes documentation structure based on a systematic description and analysis of **user needs** (and not upon the characteristics of the product documentation is intended to serve, or around the different kinds of things that the documentation creator feels need to be said about the product).
+Diátaxis aims to solve this problem by providing a scheme that prescribes documentation structure based on a systematic description and analysis of **user needs** (and not upon the characteristics of the product that the documentation is intended to serve, or around the different kinds of things that the documentation creator feels need to be said about the product).

 Diátaxis provides a *map* of distinct documentation types rather than a mere list, and specifies these types in such a way that the structure always naturally helps shape the content into an appropriate form.